trevorld/r-optparse/README.rst

     [1] 15

-Note that the ``args`` argument of ``parse_args`` default is ``commandArgs(trailing=TRUE)`` so it typically doesn't need to be explicitly set if righting an Rscript.
+Note that the ``args`` argument of ``parse_args`` default is ``commandArgs(trailing=TRUE)`` so it typically doesn't need to be explicitly set if writing an Rscript.

 One can also equivalently make options in a list::